adrossig/adrossig/README.md

 <br/>

-### <div align="center">I'm Adrien, a student in 42Roma Luiss 👨‍💻 and a freelance mobile developer 🚀</div>
+### <div align="center">I'm Adrien, a student in 42Roma Luiss 👨‍💻 and freelance mobile developer 🚀</div>

 <br/>

 - 🔭 I’m currently working on my scholarship at [42Roma Luiss](https://github.com/adrossig/42Roma)
 - 🌱 I’m currently learning Design, UIKit
 - ❓ Ask me about anything and i will do my best to help you
-- 📫 How to reach me: arossign@student.42roma.it
+- 📫 How to reach me: adrienrossignol@outlook.fr
 - 😄 Pronouns: He/Him